Place of origin and introduction to Alberta

 - When feasible, manual removal through netting and angling can be used, but is labour intensive.

-Never import, purchase or release black bullhead into Alberta waterbodies.
+Never release goldfish or koi into waterbodies.
+Never use goldfish or koi as bait, dead or alive.
 Penalties for introducing a fish into any waterbody other than where it was found can be up to $100,000 and/or a year in prison.
 See:

 Report sightings of aquatic invasive fish: